micropython/micropython/docs/library/lcd160cr.rst

 .. method:: LCD160CR.get_line(x, y, buf)

     Get a line of pixels into the given buffer.
+Each pixel is returned as a 16-bit RGB value.
+To return a line of length N pixels, the buffer should be a bytearray of size 2N +1 bytes.
+Byte zero should be ignored.

 .. method:: LCD160CR.screen_dump(buf)